backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Providers.md

 }
 ```

+- Unlike many other objects in the Terraform language, *a `provider` block may be omitted if its contents would otherwise be empty*.
+	- *Terraform assumes an empty default configuration for any provider that is not explicitly configured*.
 - Sometimes we might need to define multiple configurations for the same provider.
 The primary reason for this is to support multiple regions for a cloud platform
 	- For example we might need to create EC2 instances in 2 different regions.
 	- We use **`alias` to define multiple configurations of the same provider**.